argonne-lcf/user-guides/docs/aurora/data-science/python.md

 This creates a new folder that is fairly lightweight folder (<20 MB) with its own Python interpreter where you can install whatever packages you'd like.
 First, you must activate the virtual environment to make this Python interpreter the default interpreter in your shell session.
+By default, this environment will not have access to the framework packages but instead will be empty.

 You activate the new environment whenever you want to start using it via running the activate script in that folder: